 The Planning Commission suggested that the options for establishing boundaries for a new district address the following scenarios: (a) properties along Highways 101 & 20 corridors where the Economoic Opportunity Analysis showed the lowest improvement to land values exist; (b) an expanded district along these same highway corridors that factors in additional acreage & assessed value allowances attributed to potential annexation of reservoir properties & unincorporated lands in South Beach; and (c) a boundary that includes portions of Agate Beach where there is underdeveloped public infrastructure in addition to the highway corridors to the south.

-The City has contracted with ECONorthwest to study the feasibility of forming a North Side Urban Renewal District.
-The following are options discussed at the Planning Commission work session on January 27, 2014.
-These will be evaluated by ECONorthwest.
+The City contracted with ECONorthwest to study the feasibility of forming a North Side Urban Renewal District.
+The following are options being discussed and ECONorthwest's report.

 Community Development Department - (541) 574-0629